The T Flight HOTAS is a great controller for a good price but if it creaks it can be annoying and you might want to risk lubricating the ball joint.

 Refer to this photograph to locate all 4 screws you will remove.
 There are two arranged vertically on the top part of the handle and two arranged horizontally beneath the handle.

 Separate the Handle

 The first time you pull the handle apart it will be firmly connected as if glued.
-Mine wasn’t glued, but it was a tight fit.
+Mine wasn’t glued, but it was a very tight fit.
 Avoid using excessive pressure.
-The handle splits into 4 pieces, most of which remain connected by wires, so be gentle:
+The handle will separate into 4 pieces, most of which remain connected by wires, so be gentle.